 Today's job market has a high demand for college graduates with degrees in computer science, computer information systems and information technology.
-According to the United States Bureau of Labor, opportunity for computing professionals is accelerating rapidly.
-Estimates for job growth in the United States range from 25% to 40% across the computing spectrum.
+According to the United States Bureau of Labor, opportunity for computing professionals is very good.
 With more choices and greater opportunities, it's never been a better time to begin a career in computing.

 The Department of Computer Science offers an applied computer science program which can lead to one of the following degrees: